wobsoriano/vue-clerk/docs/control/clerk-loaded.md

 # `<ClerkLoaded />`

-The `<ClerkLoaded>` component guarantees that the [Clerk](https://clerk.com/docs/reference/clerkjs/clerk) object has loaded before rendering its children.
+The `<ClerkLoaded>` component guarantees that the Clerk object has loaded and will be available under `window.Clerk`.
+This allows you to wrap child components to access the `Clerk` object without the need to check it exists.

 ## Usage